paritytech/research/docs/Polkadot/economics/applied-research/rfc10.md

 ## Explanation

-This RFC discusses potential benefits of burning the revenue accrued from Coretime sales instead of diverting them to Treasury.
-Here are the following arguments for it.
+The following arguments highlight some potential benefits of burning the reveneu from Coretime sales.

-It's in the interest of the Polkadot community to have a consistent and predictable Treasury income, because volatility in the inflow can be damaging, especially in situations when it is insufficient.
-As such, this RFC operates under the presumption of a steady and sustainable Treasury income flow, which is crucial for the Polkadot community's stability.
-The assurance of a predictable Treasury income, as outlined in a prior discussion [here](https://forum.polkadot.network/t/adjusting-the-current-inflation-model-to-sustain-treasury-inflow/3301), or through other equally effective measures, serves as a baseline assumption for this argument.
+For the stability of Polkadot's community, a consistent and predictable Treasury income is necessary, as volatility can be damaging, especially when this income is insufficient.
+Such predictability, which can be achieved as outlined in this [discussion](https://forum.polkadot.network/t/adjusting-the-current-inflation-model-to-sustain-treasury-inflow/3301), or through other effective measures, serves as a baseline assumption for this RFC.

-Consequently, we need not concern ourselves with this particular issue here.
-This naturally begs the question - why should we introduce additional volatility to the Treasury by aligning it with the variable Coretime sales?
-It's worth noting that Coretime revenues often exhibit an inverse relationship with periods when Treasury spending should ideally be ramped up.
-During periods of low Coretime utilization (indicated by lower revenue), Treasury should spend more on projects and endeavours to increase the demand for Coretime.
-This pattern underscores that Coretime sales, by their very nature, are an inconsistent and unpredictable source of funding for the Treasury.
-Given the importance of maintaining a steady and predictable inflow, it's unnecessary to rely on another volatile mechanism.
-Some might argue that we could have both: a steady inflow (from inflation) and some added bonus from Coretime sales, but burning the revenue would offer further benefits as described below.
+Hence, this particular issue is not the main concern of this entry.
+Yet, it opens the door to asking what the goal is in introducing additional volatility to the Treasury by aligning it with variable Coretime sales?
+At times, Coretime revenues exhibit an inverse relationship with periods when Treasury spending should ideally be ramped up.
+During low-Coretime-utilisation periods (indicated by lower revenue), the Treasury should spend more on projects and endeavours, with the aim of increasing demand for Coretime.
+This pattern shows that Coretime sales are a source of inconsistent and unpredictable Treasury funding.
+Since a steady and predictable inflow is important, relying on another volatile mechanism is unnecessary.
+Some might argue that a steady inflow (from inflation) and an added bonus from Coretime sales is achievable.
+Yet, as pointed out below, burning the revenue offers further benefits.

-- **Balancing Inflation:** While DOT as a utility token inherently profits from a (reasonable) net inflation, it also benefits from a deflationary force that functions as a counterbalance to the overall inflation.
-Right now, the only mechanism on Polkadot that burns fees is the one for underutilized DOT in the Treasury.
-Finding other, more direct target for burns makes sense and the Coretime market is a good option.
+- **Balancing Inflation:** As a utility token, DOT inherently profits from a reasonable net inflation and benefits from a deflationary force, which counterbalances the overall inflation.
+The only fee-burning mechanism on Polkadot currently targets underutilised DOT in the Treasury, so it makes sense to find a more direct target for burns.
+The Coretime market seems to be a good option.

-- **Clear incentives:** By burning the revenue accrued on Coretime sales, prices paid by buyers are clearly costs.
-This removes distortion from the market that might arise when the paid tokens occur on some other places within the network.
-In that case, some actors might have secondary motives of influencing the price of Coretime sales, because they benefit down the line.
-For example, actors that actively participate in the Coretime sales are likely to also benefit from a higher Treasury balance, because they might frequently request funds for their projects.
-While those effects might appear far-fetched, they could accumulate.
-Burning the revenues makes sure that the prices paid are clearly costs to the actors themselves.
+- **Clear incentives:** By burning the revenue from Coretime sales, the prices that buyers pay are clearly costs.
+This removes market distortion that may arise when someone pays tokens elsewhere in the network.
+In that case, some actors may have secondary motives to influence Coretime prices and benefit later.
+For example, actors who actively participate in Coretime sales may also benefit from a higher Treasury balance; they could frequently request funds for their projects.
+While those effects might appear far-fetched, they may accumulate.
+By burning revenues, paid prices become actual costs to the actors themselves.

-- **Collective Value Accrual:** Following the previous argument, burning the revenue also generates some externality, because it reduces the overall issuance of DOT and thereby increases the value of each remaining token.
-In contrast to the aforementioned argument, this benefits all token holders collectively and equally.
-Therefore, I'd consider this as the preferrable option, because burns lets all token holders participate at Polkadot's success as Coretime usage increases.
+- **Collective Value Accrual:** Considering the previous argument, burning the revenue also generates an externality; it reduces the overall issuance of DOT, increasing the value of each remaining token.
+This benefits token holders collectively and equally, unlike the aforementioned argument.
+Clearly, this is the preferable option; burns allow all token holders to participate in Polkadot's success as Coretime usage increases.

+**For more information or inquieries, please contact** [Jonas Gehrlein](/team_members/Jonas.md)